coyle/omcs/README.md

 * Classes:

 	* An instance of the **Body** class represents one of the $n$ bodies.
-It stores the body's position, velocity, mass, and it provides functions for exerting gravitational forces and performing [leapfrog integration](https://en.wikipedia.org/wiki/Leapfrog_integration) given forces on the object.
+It stores the body's position, velocity, mass, and it provides functions for exerting gravitational forces and performing [leapfrog integration](https://en.wikipedia.org/wiki/Leapfrog_integration) given forces on the object to update its position and velocity.

 	* The **ForceNaive** class implements the abstract class **ForceCalculator**.
-It takes an array of bodies, say $B$ as an argument to its constructor.
+It takes an array of $n$ bodies, say $B$ as an argument to its constructor.
 The operator() then takes a body as an argument and applies the gravitational forces from the given set of bodies $B$.

 	* **UniverseState** is a convenience class that contains an array of $n$ bodies, a time value, and operations for file I/O.

-	* The **Integrator** class handles the process of alternately computing forces and integrating positions.
+	* The **Integrator** class handles the process of alternately computing forces and integrating positions given the number of steps and the step size.
 After each time step it calls a user-defined callback.

 * Python files:
 	* The python files **barneshut_convert.py** and **nbody_convert.py** convert data from file formats used in a couple of labs from Princeton University into the UniverseState format.
 You can find files with a small number of bodies [here](ftp://ftp.cs.princeton.edu/pub/cs126/nbody